jdi-docs/jdi-light/source/includes/_documentation.md

 ## Extended Selenium features
 ### WaitAferMethod
-You can specify the timeout that JDI will wait ater actions
+You can specify the timeout that JDI will wait ater actions<br>
-@WaitAfterAction("getText", 3) - will wait after action getText() for 3 seconds
+@WaitAfterAction("getText", 3) - will wait after action getText() for 3 seconds<br>
-default timeout = 1 second so you can mit it if methodName is empty it will be applied to all "action" methods (taht not get something).
-List of methods depend on element, for example click() or check("Gold") or select("blue")
+default timeout = 1 second so you can mit it<br>
+if methodName is empty it will be applied to all "action" methods (taht not get something).
+List of methods depend on element, for example click() or check("Gold") or select("blue")<br>

 ```java
    @WaitAfterMethod("gettext", 3)